-Restaurant Facebook pages are often times the first place people go to when wanting to learn more about a restaurant.
-By quickly responding to questions and comments left on your Facebook profile, your page will display a message that says “Responds quickly” to anyone who is on your page.
+Restaurant Facebook pages are oftentimes the first place people go to when wanting to learn more about a restaurant.
+By quickly responding to questions and comments left on your Facebook profile, your page will display a message that says “Response quickly” to anyone who is on your page.
 This increases how likely guests are to leave comments.

 5. Booking widgets

 Booking widgets provide restaurants with an easy-to-use solution for receiving online reservations.
 By using a unique link across your social media pages, you'll be able to tap into the full booking potential of your restaurant.
 Features that are built into these booking widgets such as automatic SMS reminders help to reduce no-shows and overbookings.